SYMPTOM: CRYING AND COLIC

 Colic describes unexplained crying and predictable periods of distress in an otherwise healthy and well-fed baby.
 It is usually short-lived and starts when a baby is a few weeks old.
-In most cases, baby colic will have resolved by four months.
+In most cases, episodes of baby colic peak at about 6 weeks old and will have resolved by four months.

-The medical community still don’t know why some babies develop colic and others do not.
+he medical community still don’t know exactly what causes colic and why some babies develop colic and others do not.

 Possible causes of colic include: